Porthcawl-Insurance/www/content/tos.md

 ## **V. Site Inquiries or Complaints**

 >  1. **If you have any inquiries about the Site, please address them to:**
->    1. **Name / Title / Address / Phone / E-Mail**
+>   1. a. **Name / Title / Address / Phone / E-Mail**
 >  2. **If you have any complaints about the Site, please address them to:**
->   1. **Name / Title / Address / Phone / E-Mail**
+>   2. b. **Name / Title / Address / Phone / E-Mail**

 ## **VI.
 Application – Limited License Conditioned on Compliance with Terms**

 1. Subject to these Terms and our policies (including policies made available to you within the Services), we grant you a limited, non-transferable, non-exclusive, and revocable permission to access and use this Site and our Services, provided that:

-    * You will not copy, distribute or modify any part of the Services without our prior written authorization;
+    * i.
+You will not copy, distribute or modify any part of the Services without our prior written authorization;
-    * You will not send unsolicited or unauthorized advertisements, spam, chain letters, etc.;
+    * ii.
+You will not send unsolicited or unauthorized advertisements, spam, chain letters, etc.;
-    * You will not transmit any Content which contains software viruses, or other harmful computer code, files or programs;
+    * iii.
+You will not transmit any Content which contains software viruses, or other harmful computer code, files or programs;
-    * You will not disrupt servers or networks connected to the Services; and
+    * iv.
+You will not disrupt servers or networks connected to the Services; and
-    * You comply with these Terms.
+    * v.
+You comply with these Terms.

 2. Using our Services does not give you ownership of any intellectual property rights in this Site, the App or our Services or the content you access (other than your User Content), which shall remain with us and our respective licensors.